million12/docker-typo3-flow-neos-abstract/README.md

 **T3APP_DB_NAME**
 Default: `T3APP_DB_NAME=${T3APP_NAME}`
-Database name, which will be used for TYPO3 app.
+Database name, which will be used for the application.
 It will be created (if does not exist) and migrated (for fresh installations).
 Note: all non-allowed in db identifiers characters will be replaced with `_` char when using the db name from `T3APP_NAME` value (which might contain e.g. `-` chars).

 **T3APP_DB_HOST**
 Default: `T3APP_DB_HOST=db`